Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ## Start activities from the Pioreactors page.

 On the _Pioreactors_ page, you should see at least one Pioreactor under _Active Pioreactors_.
-Using the "Manage" button, you can start an [activity](/user-guide/activities) .
-Once started, jobs can also be _paused_ (and then _resumed_) or _stopped_.
+You can start an [activity](/user-guide/activities) using the "Manage" button.
+Once started, you can pause (and then resume) or stop jobs.
 Clicking the "Manage all Pioreactors" button will give you control to start and stop activities on all active Pioreactors.

 ![](/img/user-guide/pioreactor_page_manage.png)